finnthedawg/tar-tar-binks/pesudo.md

 }
 ```

-#### Append to Metadata in memory and Add New Files to archive file on disk
+#### Append to Metadata in memory and Add New Files to archive file on disk when using -a APPEND flag

 ```C++
 append_to_metadata(vector <struct Metadata>* metaVector, read_file_pointer){